liuchennn1414/dsa4266_tundra/docs/README.md

 We then compare both the ROC AUC and PR AUC result, and have chosen the weighted ensemble model of XGBoost & lSTM using MAE as our final model.

+---
 ### 4. Prediction and Analysis
 We used the weighted ensemble model of XGBoost & lSTM using MAE to generate predictions for the 12 samples from SG-NEX data.
+The prediction results can be downloaded [here](https://drive.google.com/drive/folders/17qPZh2BZ2AEghl2QDeXQ8CpqGi8OnXz4?usp=sharing).
 We then performed 3 different analysis over it:
 1. Feature difference between modified & unmodified transcript across cell lines.
 [Click here for more details.](../predictions/liuchen_analysis.ipynb)
-2. Compare m6A enrichment score across cell lines
+2. Compare m6A enrichment score across cell lines [Click here for more details.](../predictions/prediction_analysis_part2.ipynb)
-3. Investigate individual sites / genes
+3. Investigate individual sites / genes [Click here for more details.](../predictions/predict_analytics_bohan.ipynb)

 You can view our prediction analysis result in the video / through our report.

+---
-### Conclusion
+### 5.Conclusion
 The capability of correctly prediction m6A modification is of great importance for both scientific and medical breakthroughs.
 We have reflect on some space of improvement to further improve our model:

 1. We have chosen to keep sequence outside of feature selection process as we believe the sequence will bring some important pattern information.
 However, it is worthy to try exploring including it into our feature selection process.